bitwarden/contributing-docs/docs/architecture/adr/0020-observability-with-opentelemetry.md

 runtime signals will be collected to start; no application payloads such as input and output data will be collected in signals.

-Over time and where needed, application logic to track custom [signals][otelsignals] will be approached for deeper insights, especially in critical code paths.
+Over time and where needed, application logic to track custom [signals][otelsignals] (activities and meters) will be approached for deeper insights, especially in critical code paths.
 Standards will be developed and documented in the above deep dive on how to approach metric collection, without also collecting sensitive information.
+Core utility classes will be developed that establish a centralization of OpenTelemetry usage and make use in components easier.

 [dd]: https://www.datadoghq.com/
 [ddtracer]: https://www.nuget.org/packages/Datadog.Trace.Bundle